-Syntactically, the categorizations of honorific demonstrative in Sasak language are different from the common demonstratives. the common ones are divided into seven categories as mentioned by Sutarman (2020) while this study discovers that honorific demonstratives in Sasak language are divided into four syntactic categories; they are nominal demonstrative, identificational demonstrative, locational demonstrative and verbal demonstratives.
-These demonstratives are divided based on the Diesselian's framework (1999).
+Syntactically, the categorizations of honorific demonstratives in the Sasak language are different from the common demonstratives.
+The common ones are divided into seven categories, as mentioned by Sutarman (2020), while this study discovers that honorific demonstratives in the Sasak language are divided into four syntactic categories; they are nominal demonstrative, identificational demonstrative, locational demonstrative and verbal demonstratives.
+These demonstratives are divided based on Diesselian's framework (1999).